 SF Moderates Board of Directors

 SF Moderates is a non-partisan, grass-roots organization, with an all-volunteer board of directors.

 Current board members:

 Kat Anderson joined the SF Moderates board in 2011 and has been a strong advocate for enhancing the quality of life in San Francisco.
 Kat was elected to the San Francisco Democratic County Central Committee in 2012.
 She ran for the San Francisco Board of Supervisors for District 2 in 2010.
 Kat is a labor and employment attorney for the Pacific Media Workers Guild, TNG-CWA Local 39521.
 Kat has an undergraduate degree in political science from Stanford University and a law degree from University of California Hastings College of the Law.
 She worked in private practice for most of her legal career.
 Kat volunteers on several boards including the board auxiliary of City College of San Francisco.
 She lives in the Marina neighborhood with her husband and two teenage kids.

-Joel Engardio is the city columnist for the San Francisco Examiner.
+Joel Engardio is a columnist for the San Francisco Examiner.
 He is an award-winning journalist in print and documentary film (www.engardio.com).
-Joel also leads the communication efforts for the national non-profit Out & Equal Workplace Advocates, dedicated to ending LGBT discrimination in the nearly 30 states where employees can still be fired based on sexual orientation or identity.
+Joel is also a communications and marketing consultant.
 Previously, Joel worked on social justice issues for the American Civil Liberties Union ranging from immigration to same-sex marriage.
 Joel joined the SF Moderates board in 2013 with the goal to organize socially liberal San Franciscans who are fiscally responsible, embrace innovation and crave a city run on common sense.
 Joel holds a Master in Public Administration from the Harvard Kennedy School of Government.
 He ran for District 7 supervisor in 2012, winning the San Francisco Chronicle’s sole endorsement.
 Joel lives on the Westside with his partner Lionel.
 They have run three marathons together and completed the 545-mile AIDS Lifecycle charity bike ride from San Francisco to Los Angeles.